 How do I retain your firm?

-Once you’ve completed the initial legal consultation (and that you’re ready to proceed with your matter), you’ll need to sign our retainer agreement and make an initial deposit of $5,000.
+Once you’ve completed the initial legal consultation (and that you’re ready to proceed with your matter), you’ll need to sign our retainer agreement and make an initial deposit of $5,000 or more (ie. retainer payment).
 The funds are deposited into our law firm’s Trust account, then applied towards future services/invoices related to your matter.
-The amount and frequency of future deposits depends on the level of conflict and complexity of your matter.
-Your lawyer can provide an estimate during your initial consultation.
+The dollar amount for the initial deposit (and ongoing retainer payments) depends on the level of conflict and complexity of your matter.
+Your lawyer can provide an budget estimate during your initial consultation.

 How does the invoicing work?